ChristianJHP/regression-signals/README.md

 ⸻

 Let me know if you want to plug in live data, deploy to a dashboard, or wrap it into a bot.
+Also let me know if you have any advice I am still refining the model and strategy